Hannes1/react-native-wenet/README.md

 ### Example App

-To run the example app just fork the repository and run the following
+To run the example app just fork the repository and run the following.
+Need to provide the wenet model in the example app folder inside `android\app\src\main\assets`

 ```sh
 yarn